Erarta Galleries

-Erarta Galleries is a part of a global Erarta project that has a goal to promote Russian contemporary art both in that country and outside its borders.
+Erarta Galleries are the three galleries established in the 2010s in London (UK), Hong Kong (China) and St. Petersburg (Russia) with a goal to promote contemporary art in the corresponding country and outside its borders.
 The project itself is a private institution.
 A promotional process is based on reinvestments from sales of art pieces back into the project.
-Income is used to support to contemporary Russian artists.

-Erarta galleries are established in three countries, in London, Hong Kong and Saint-Petersburg.
+In 2016, two of these galleries were closed; only the gallery in St. Petersburg survived up to now.

 Saint Petersburg

 Erarta Galleries St. Petersburg is situated in the main building of the Erarta Museum that occupies a 10,000 sq. m building on Vasilyevsky Island.
 The gallery opened its doors at the same time as the Erarta Museum, in September 2010.
 The gallery opens a new exhibition every two months.
 All art pieces that are shown at the gallery are available for sale (unless they are objects that are exhibited in the museum collection).